denislav-vuchkov/smart-car-service/README.md

 - Run the scripts in the `SQL folder` in the project
 - All the `code` required to get started

+### Login Details
+Our backend generates user passwords and encrypts them before saving them in the database which is why we are providing here details you can use to login.
+Passwords of these two users were forcefully set to simple one (not complying to the rules for passwords in our backend) to make it easier for us to test and use as we develop the web application.
+- Customer: username - `Tihomir`,  passwords - `Test123`
+- Employee: username - `Denislav`,  passwords - `Test123`

 ## Technologies